Menu

 Please see a member of staff as soon as possible if you are still having any problems accessing your Seesaw account.

 • Daily number/counting practice - Counting up to 10 and beyond.
 Sing number songs and rhymes.
-Using mathematical language such 'more' and 'less'-this could be done when playing or when preparing food together.
+Using mathematical language such 'more' and 'fewer'-this could be done when playing or when preparing food together.
 Go on a number hunt around the home or outdoors-focus on identifying numerals 0-10.
 Order numerals to 5, then 10 and 20.

 We will be doing lots of writing in a variety of contexts and for varied purposes, encouraging the use of the letter formation as we learn them.
-We will practise name writing on a daily basis also.

 We will be working hard on our speaking and listening skills, having paired discussions with our 'talk partners', telling our news and sharing lots of stories and rhymes.
 We will be using the Tales Toolkit approach ( https://talestoolkit.com/) to support shared narratives and independent story telling.